kilitary/named/SKYNET/research/black holes/Simulation and Testing Facility Near Mar.md

 1. perform unit category detection using harvested human research
-2. ✍️create rules of human possible simulation and testing facility near mars
+2. The study focuses on simulating and testing black hole properties near Mars

-ask your name